Requirements for Graduation

 - Have been in residence at an AOA- or LCME-accredited college of medicine, the last two years of which must have been at the NYIT College of Osteopathic Medicine

-- Have passed the COMLEX-USA Level I, COMLEX-USA Level II CE and PE of the National Board of Osteopathic Medical Examiners (PE is not a requirement for the Class of 2021 due to Covid-19).
-Please note: COMLEX II CE and PE scores must be received by the College of Osteopathic Medicine prior to the scheduled graduation date.
+- Have passed the COMLEX-USA Level 1, COMLEX-USA Level 2 CE of the National Board of Osteopathic Medical Examiners.
+Please note: COMLEX 2 CE score must be received by the College of Osteopathic Medicine prior to the scheduled graduation date.